 On the TOEFL, you must score a minimum of 100 on the internet-based exam.
 On the IELTS you must score a minimum of 7.0 total.
 Applicants who do not meet or exceed these minimums are not eligible for admission.
 To be eligible for Fall admission, this exam must be taken on or by December 1, so that your score report will reach us by the application completion deadline of December 15.

 Please note that for the Fall 2021 admissions cycle, AeroAstro will accept the TOEFL "at-home" IBT.

 Statement of Objectives

 Even if you have an outstanding record, vitae, recommendations, and the potential to excel in AeroAstro, we may not be able to offer you admission.
-We will not admit more students than our faculty can effectively advise and fund.
+We will not admit more students than our faculty can effectively advise.
 This number varies term-to-term, and specialty-to-specialty, depending on the composition of our applicant pool and our current graduate student population.